dtewinkel/Twia.AzureFunctions.Extensions.OpenApi/ReadMe.md

 For example in the path `/api/persons/{lastname:string}/{firstname}/{id:int?}`, the path parameters `lastname`, `firstname`, and `id` will be detected.
 Their type will be determined from the type of the function method's parameters, and not from the type hint in the path.
 The parameters `lastname` and `firstname` will be marked as required, while `id` will be marked as optional.

+#### Query and header parameters

+Documentation for query and Header parameters can be added using the `QueryParameterAttribute` and the `HeaderParameterAttribute`.

+Both can be added at method, class and assembly level.
+If added at the class level then the documentation will be added to all documented HTTP function methods in that class.
+If added at the assembly level, then the documentation will be added to all documented HTTP function methods.

+If query or header parameters are defined at method or assembly level, to not add the documentation for that header or query parameter to method, the `IgnoreHeaderParameterAttribute` and `IgnoreQueryParameterAttribute` attributes can be used.
+These can be used a method and at a class level.

 ### Descriptions from XML Comments

 The generated documentation can include descriptions for methods, parameters and models from XML comments in on your types.
 See [Include Descriptions from XML Comments](https://github.com/domaindrivendev/Swashbuckle.AspNetCore#include-descriptions-from-xml-comments) for more information.